jpastorm/ptouch/README.md

 # Simple make file and directories ptouch

-tiny script made in go to replace mkdir and touch
+tiny script made in go to make easy mkdir and touch

 ## Install
 ```